 The education system in Myanmar currently excludes rural ethnic minority children due to reasons such as their remote locations, the language barriers, poverty, and curriculum content.
 Pre-school coverage in Chin State is severely limited and the levels of supervision and quality of teaching vary widely.
 Children aged from three up to five years often receiving no teaching in their ethnic language.
 These problems continue into primary school and, combined with high levels of household poverty, contribute to a school drop out rate of 18% by 11 years of age.

 In rural areas, the high poverty levels, combined with lack of access to educational services, and exams often set in non-ethnic languages, contribute to only 8% of children passing their final exams at age 15, compared to 17.8% in urban areas.
-Specifically, in March 2017, under 2% of students passed the year 10 exams in Lailenpi town in western Chin State where Health and Hope Myanmar’s work is based.
-This dismal pass rate has contributed to weaknesses in local drivers for change, as only students who matriculate from year 10 are able to secure formal employment or go onto further education.
+Specifically, in March 2017, under 2% of students passed the year 10 exams in Lailenpi town in western Chin State where Health & Hope Myanmar’s work is based.
+This dismal pass rate has contributed to weaknesses in local drivers for change, as only students who matriculate from year 10 are able to secure formal employment or go on to further education.

 Click the tabs below to find out more about our current projects.

 This project was launched in June 2019 and is along sought-after education initiative aimed at tackling the Year 10 pass rate among ‘repeater students’, those who have attempted to take the exam and failed.
 The project will work with 100 of these students, providing them with 10 months of full-time education to enable them to complete this qualification.